ConduitIO/conduit-kafka-connect-wrapper/README.md

 Since it's not available in public Maven repositories, it needs to be compiled and installed to a local Maven repository, so it can be used.
 To do so:

-1. Clone the repository: `git clone git@github.com:Aiven-Open/jdbc-connector-for-apache-kafka.git`
+1. Clone the Aiven JDBC connector repository: `git clone git@github.com:Aiven-Open/jdbc-connector-for-apache-kafka.git`
 2. Change working directory to the repository: `cd jdbc-connector-for-apache-kafka`
 3. Check out `v6.8.0`: `git checkout v6.8.0`
 4. Build the connector and publish it to the local Maven repository: `./gradlew clean build publishToMavenLocal`